List of Cthulhu Mythos deities: N'h'll

+The Night

+The Night is an Outer God of Dreamlands who personifies the primal fear of the night that lurks within every human mind.
+During the day, it takes the form of a large, dark puddle, but at night, the Horde of the Night emerges from that puddle and scatters throughout Dreamlands to expand its influence.

+It sometimes acts in concert with the Haunter of the Dark, an avatar of Nyarlathotep.

+Noth-Yidik and K'thun

+Noth-Yidik and K'thun are Outer Gods who are mentioned in H. P. Lovecraft and Hazel Heald's “The Horror in the Museum” as entities associated with Azathoth.

+In “The Madness Out of Time,” Lin Carter regards them as the creators and rulers of the Hound of Tindalos, and as beings who serve Azathoth.

 Nyarlathotep

-First appearing in Lovecraft's 1920 prose poem of the same name, he was later mentioned in other works by Lovecraft and by other writers and in the tabletop role-playing games making use of the Cthulhu Mythos.
+Nyarlathotep first appears in Lovecraft's 1920 prose poem of the same name, he was later mentioned in other works by Lovecraft and by other writers, and in the tabletop role-playing games making use of the Cthulhu Mythos.
 Later writers describe him as one of the Outer Gods.
 He is a shape-shifter with a thousand forms, most of them maddeningly horrific to humans.

 Nyctelios

 Once an Elder God, Nyctelios has been punished by his peers—especially Nodens—for having created a race of foul servitors.
-He has been permanently banished from the Elder Gods' Olympus and imprisoned beneath the eastern Mediterranean Sea, near Greece, in a dark, basalt-built citadel named Atheron.
-However the exiled deity is not dead but just sleeping, and one day he will rise again from his abyss manifesting himself as a blue, six-meter-tall, cyclops-like monstrosity, with the bulk of his body covered entirely in crawling worms.
+He has been permanently banished from the Elder Gods' Olympus and ultimately became an Outer God who was imprisoned beneath the eastern Mediterranean Sea, near Greece, in a dark, basalt-built citadel named Atheron.
+However, the exiled deity is not dead but just sleeping, and one day he will rise again from his abyss, manifesting himself as a blue, six-meter-tall, cyclops-like monstrosity, with the bulk of his body covered entirely in crawling worms.

 Ny-Rakath

-A goat-like fiendish horror with bat wings and multiple horns, mentioned as the brother of Shub-Niggurath.
+Ny-Rakath is an Outer God or a Great Old One who is a goat-like fiendish horror with bat wings and multiple horns, mentioned as the brother of Shub-Niggurath.

 Olkoth

-Olkoth (God of the Celestial Arcs) appears as a demoniacal god-like entity able to reincarnate in human bodies if the stars are right (sort of a "Cthulhian" Antichrist).
+Olkoth (God of the Celestial Arcs) is an Outer God who appears as a demoniacal god-like entity able to reincarnate in human bodies if the stars are right (sort of a "Cthulhian" Antichrist).
 Olkoth may emerge in our dimension through an eyeless, grotesque statue of the Virgin Mary.
+Olkoth is a cautious being who has adopted a strategy of siding with the potential victors, but this strategy incurred the wrath of Yog-Sothoth.

+Pan

+Pan (Great God Pan) is a minor Outer God, a god of ancient Greece, and an avatar embodying Shub-Niggurath's male aspect.
+Pan occasionally appears in the form of a satyr and forces humans to bear his children.
+Although these children are beautiful, they generally tend to commit the most heinous acts as they grow up.
+Because of his ferocious, violent nature, he often drives humans to act impulsively and, in rare cases, transforms nearby humans into instinctive beasts.